 ‘The Power of Rules and Rule of Power’

-IAPSS Section on ‘The Meaning of Politics’
+IAPSS Panel on ‘The Diversity of Power: Perspectives from Domestic and International Politics’

 This panel convened by the International Association for Political Science Students aims to understand how diverse forms and sources of power interact in domestic and international politics.
 Focusing in particular on the Middle East, North Africa and on India it provides a set of non-exhaustive analyses of the challenges domestic and international institutions face in reducing various power imbalances.
 The first part of the panel with a regional focus on power distribution in the MENA region explores: (1) the uncertainties entailed in power sharing by the legislative and the executive in Tunisia; (2) to what extent and how the EU through the European Neighborhood Policy, influenced the democratic transition in Tunisia; and (3) what impact the EU had regionally, focusing on its achievements and shortfalls in addressing the main issues in the Middle East and North Africa.
 In the second part, more subtle forms and sources of power are scrutinized.
 Firstly, it is the power entailed in the language of nationalist discourse, which changed the Indian political landscape.
 Secondly, the power of NGOs will be addressed by showing how they support the perception of the Western dominance in humanitarianism with the help of video marketing.